databrickslabs/dbldatagen/CONTRIBUTING.md

 3. Open the coverage report in your browser.
 4. Verify that all modified modules have full coverage.

-Slow perf tests (e.g. `TestCDCPerfXLarge`, `TestCDCPerfXXL` — 10M/20M rows) are marked `@pytest.mark.slow` and excluded from the default lane.
+Slow tests (large-row perf / scale workloads) are marked `@pytest.mark.slow` and excluded from the default lane.
 Run them explicitly with `pytest -m slow`.

 #### Coverage gotchas with `pandas_udf`